-The third-largest city in Mexico (with four million in the metro area), and capital of Nuevo León, MONTERREY is a dynamic, hard-partying showcase for contemporary Mexico, though the heavy industry that made its wealth has far less importance these days – the biggest steel works closed in 1986.
+The third-largest city in Mexico (with over four million in the metro area), and capital of Nuevo León, MONTERREY is a dynamic showcase for contemporary Mexico, though the heavy industry that made its wealth has far less importance these days – the biggest steel works closed in 1986.
 While the vast network of factories, the traffic, urban sprawl, pollution and ostentatious wealth that characterize the city are relatively recent developments, the older parts retain an air of colonial elegance.
 The city’s setting, too, is one of great natural beauty – ringed by jagged mountain peaks, the Cerro de la Silla, or “Saddle Mountain,” dominates the landscape.
 The city in general rewards a day of wandering, but there are three places specifically worth going out of your way to visit – the old Obispado (bishop’s palace), on a hill overlooking the centre, the giant Cervecería Cuauhtémoc to the north and the cluster of world-class museums around the Macroplaza.

 In addition to the national and religious holidays, Monterrey has a number of exuberant local festivals.

 Festibaúl Internacional de Títeres (mid-July).
 This one-week puppet ‘festibaúl’ is particularly appealing to kids, with Mexican and international puppeteers holding shows in the city.

 Festival Internacional de Cine de Monterrey (end of Aug).
 The Monterrey film festival is one of Latin America’s largest, showcasing the best Mexican, Latin American and international films, as well as organizing lectures and other free events.

 Festival Internacional de Santa Lucía (Sept/Oct).
 Massive celebration of performing arts, with international dance, music and theatre (this replaced the former Festival Cultural Barrio Antiguo).